giordebug/verbamanent/docs/source/formatting_your_dataset.md

 train_samples, eval_samples = load_tts_samples(dataset_config, eval_split=True, formatter=formatter)
 ```

-See `TTS.tts.datasets.TTSDataset`, a generic `Dataset` implementation for the `tts` models.
+See `tts.tts.datasets.ttsDataset`, a generic `Dataset` implementation for the `tts` models.

-See `TTS.vocoder.datasets.*`, for different `Dataset` implementations for the `vocoder` models.
+See `tts.vocoder.datasets.*`, for different `Dataset` implementations for the `vocoder` models.

-See `TTS.utils.audio.AudioProcessor` that includes all the audio processing and feature extraction functions used in a
+See `tts.utils.audio.AudioProcessor` that includes all the audio processing and feature extraction functions used in a
 `Dataset` implementation.
 Feel free to add things as you need.